 - a.
 Qualifications.
 A judge should - Be currently teaching, conducting, or performing in the area in which they are asked to judge. - ii.
 Have at least 5 years experience - iii.
 Have a college or music conservatory background in music - b.
 Responsibilities. - i.
 Listen to each repertoire selection. - ii.
 Judge based on what is performed. - iii.
 Give written comments of encouragement and constructive criticism with a spirit of support. - iv.
 Give a rating which supports the given comments independent of any other judge on the panel. - c.
 EVENT CATEGORIES at the Solo and Ensemble Event - i.
 SMALL ENSEMBLE- To be performed at the Solo & Ensemble event. - 1.
 The Small Ensemble will consist of 3-10 members unless the PML requires more players. - a.
 Ensembles with 3-5 members must not have a director - b.
 Ensembles with 6 or more members may a director - c.
 Percussion ensembles may have a director. - 2.
 There is no limit to the number of small ensembles a school may enter. - 3.
 Live accompaniment is preferred.
 Taped accompaniment may be used, but ensemble must supply their own playback equipment.
-The accompaniment track http://www2.uiltexas.org/music/BandSECodesPerfReq.html
+The accompaniment track

 - is the only acceptable track to be used.
 Ensembles may NOT use the tracks with added vocals. - 4.
-Ten minutes maximum will be allowed for set up, tuning, performance, and break-down. - Small ensembles must perform one selection from the current (Published August UIL PML.
+When possible, ten minutes maximum will be allowed for set up, tuning, performance, and break-down.
+(Changes may be made based on entries) - Small ensembles must perform one selection from the current (Published August UIL PML.
 Duet Music may not be used.
-View performance requirement notes for each subsection
+View performance requirement notes for each subsection http://www2.uiltexas.org/music/BandSECodesPerfReg.html